deep-river/python-MQTT/README.md

 # python-MQTT
 A personal project using paho MQTT and PyQt5.
-Simple chat tool.
+A simple chat tool.